inaimathi/gtypist-single-space/gtypist.typ

 *:_R_R_L29
 S:Dear Ted,
  :
- :    A day ago Ann got a bad cut on her arm and a few by her :eye and ear.
+ :A day ago Ann got a bad cut on her arm and a few by her :eye and ear.
 It is an act of God she did not die.
 Her car :did the job.
 It is the end of her car.
 She has no use for a :car.
 The fee is to be big.
 She is in bed, but she can not :eat.
 She can not eat a bit of egg.
 It is no fun at all.
  :
- :    It is hot.
+ :It is hot.
 It is too hot for her fur hat, but I can buy :a box for it.
 I am due any day.
 I can cut a day if I fly.
  :It is not far if I go by air.
 If I go by car, I add a day.
  :
- :    How is Dan?
+ :How is Dan?
 Did he get his job?
 Dan had to beg for it :if he did.
 He is big and fat but not bad.
 The boy can do :it if he can act to fit his age.
 Ask him not to act as a kid.
  :